Monte Kwinter: McGuinty government

-Kwinter's was again re-elected in the 2003 election without difficulty.
+Kwinter was again re-elected in the 2003 election without difficulty.
 The election was won by the Liberals, and there was considerable media speculation as to whether or not Dalton McGuinty would appoint the septuagenarian Kwinter to cabinet again.
 Ultimately, Kwinter's public disagreements with party policy were not enough to sideline his career: he was appointed Ontario Minister of Public Safety and Security (essentially a retitled Solicitor-General's position) on October 23, 2003.

 Kwinter put forward a plan to combat marijuana grow-ops in Ontario that would permit local utilities to cut off electrical power to those in the illegal industry.
 There were many who opposed this plan on the grounds that innocent citizens could see their power cut off without warning in the event of an administrative or legal error.

 Kwinter was re-elected in the 2007 provincial election despite a stronger challenge from the Progressive Conservative Party due to its support for extending funding to Jewish and other religious day schools.
 Kwinter broke with the Liberal platform and cabinet solidarity by supporting the Progressive Conservative's proposal.
 The Liberal government was re-elected however Kwinter was dropped from Cabinet in the post-election cabinet shuffle.
 While no official reason was given for the demotion the Jewish Tribune claimed that it was a result of the position he took on school funding during the election campaign though it did not name its source for this claim.

 Following the cabinet shuffle Premier McGuinty appointed Kwinter to the position of chair Ontario investment and trade advisory council and the Parliamentary Assistant to the Minister of Economic Development and Trade (Investment Attraction and Trade).

 Kwinter retained his seat in the 2011 provincial election against Progressive Conservative candidate Michael Mostyn by 3,188 votes.

 Cabinet

 Wynne government

 Kwinter's riding association nominated him to run as the Liberal candidate in the next provincial election which occurred on June 12, 2014.
 He defeated PC candidate Avi Yufest by 6,066 votes.

 From June 2014 to June 2016, he served as Parliamentary Assistant to the Minister of Citizenship, Immigration and International Trade.
 As of June 2016, he served as Parliamentary Assistant to the Minister of International Trade.

 In October 2016, it was reported that Kwinter was living in a nursing home, Kensington Place, while recovering from an illness.
 In March 2017, Kwinter reappeared in public after his months long recovery from shingles.
-Requiring the use of a wheelchair and aid from a caregiver, Kwinter intended to return to his role and run in the 2018 election, but later chose to retire from politics at the 2018 election.
+Requiring the use of a wheelchair and aid from a caregiver, Kwinter intended to return to his role and run in the 2018 election, but later chose to retire from politics at the 2018 election, when the Wynne government was soundly defeated.
+Ramon Estaris lost that election, placing third to one-term MPP, Roman Baber.

+Death

+Monte Kwinter died on July 21, 2023, at the age of 92.